Enhancing the significance of astrophysical events with multimessenger coincidences: Introduction

-In this paper, we show an exact method to quantify the improvements on the significances of the triggers of a detector using the data of another detector, by assuming a joint emission for their messengers (e.g., \cite{ford2019agn,ford2019multimessenger,Kimura_2017,Kimura_2018,2017ApJ...849..153F}).
-Our method is based on updating the Bayesian posterior probability of a trigger being astrophysical.
-Such a quantity is especially used for quantifying the significances of gravitational-wave (GW) detections from compact binary coalescences.
-It is called as $p_{\rm astro}$ and used as a decision statistic for considering events as confident or subthreshold~\cite{PhysRevD.109.022001,Nitz_2021,PhysRevD.106.043009,PhysRevX.13.041039}.
-Unlike the false-alarm-rates, it accounts for the rates of both noise and astrophysical triggers.
-Since the third observing run of the LIGO~\cite{2015CQGra..32g4001L} and Virgo~\cite{2015CQGra..32b4001A} detectors (O3), the threshold to include triggers in the catalogs as confident events has been conventionally set to $p_{\rm astro}\geq 0.5$, by the LIGO-Virgo-KAGRA Collaboration as well as by the individual groups~\cite{PhysRevD.109.022001,Nitz_2021,PhysRevD.106.043009,PhysRevX.13.041039}.
-To have concreteness and due to its present practical use, we demonstrate our method considering the improvements on the $p_{\rm astro}$ values of GW triggers.
-Again for concreteness we will use high-energy neutrinos as the complementary messenger, mainly due to the availability and quality of the real-time search of coincident high-energy neutrinos with GW events including the subthreshold ones.
-Consequently, this demonstration will be directly applicable to an existing follow-up effort that is a major goal of the fields.
+In this paper, we show an exact method to quantify the improvements on the significances of the triggers of a detector using the data of another detector, by assuming a joint emission for their messengers (e.g., \cite{ford2019agn,ford2019multimessenger,Kimura_2017,Kimura_2018,2017ApJ...849..153F}) that is mathematically applicable to any messenger combinations, including gamma-ray bursts, optical transients, neutrinos, or other kilonovae~\citep{2019LRR....23....1M} associated fingerprints.
+Our method , illustrated through a neutrino and gravitational wave use case for focus, is based on updating the Bayesian posterior probability of a detected event candidate being astrophysical.
+Such a quantity is especially useful for quantifying the significances of gravitational-wave (GW) detections from compact binary coalescences, such as kilonovae.
+It is called $p_{\rm astro}$ and used as a decision statistic to classify the events as confident or subthreshold~\cite{PhysRevD.109.022001,Nitz_2021,PhysRevD.106.043009,PhysRevX.13.041039}.
+Unlike false-alarm rates, $p_{\rm astro}$ accounts for the rates of both noise and astrophysical triggers.
+Since the third observing run of the LIGO~\cite{2015CQGra..32g4001L} and Virgo~\cite{2015CQGra..32b4001A} detectors (O3), the threshold to include triggers in the catalogs as confident events have been conventionally set to $p_{\rm astro}\geq 0.5$, by the LIGO-Virgo-KAGRA Collaboration as well as by individual groups~\cite{PhysRevD.109.022001,Nitz_2021,PhysRevD.106.043009,PhysRevX.13.041039}.
+To have concreteness and due to its present practical use, we demonstrate our method considering significant improvements on the $p_{\rm astro}$ values of GW triggers.
+Again, for concreteness, we will use high-energy neutrinos as the complementary messenger in our proof-of-principle example, mainly due to the elegance, availability, and quality of the real-time search of coincident high-energy neutrinos with GW events including the subthreshold ones.
+Consequently, this demonstration will be directly applicable to an existing follow-up effort that is a major goal of the fields and also defines the mathematical way for other prominent messengers from gamma-rays to optical observations.

 We start by deriving the formalism in Sec. \ref{sec:method}.
 In Sec. \ref{sec:data} we apply our method to the public data of candidate high-energy neutrino coincidences of the IceCube Observatory~\cite{Aartsen_2017,Aartsen_2024} with the subthreshold GW triggers from the first half of the fourth observing run of the LIGO~\cite{2015CQGra..32g4001L}, Virgo~\cite{2015CQGra..32b4001A} and KAGRA~\cite{10.1093/ptep/ptaa125} detectors (O4a)~\cite{2020LRR....23....3A}.
 We conclude in Sec. \ref{sec:conc}.